 As is true of most people who went through the Adventist educational system in those days (I believe things have improved somewhat in the years since), I learned next to nothing from my schooling about literature, art, non-SDA religions, philosophy, or modern thought.
 Everything, including the Bible, was carefully filtered through Adventist preconceptions.
 We even had special Adventist editions of the Dick and Jane readers (I'm still curious as to what it was in the regular edition that we had to be protected from).
 I took it all very seriously, never questioning "THE TRUTH" that had been given to us alone of all people on the earth.

-In early adolescence, following a suggested daily reading plan, I read the Bible through from cover to cover.
+Following a suggested daily reading plan, I at some point (exactly when I don't remember) read the Bible through from cover to cover.
 I was surprised to find things that had not been included in the Bible Story volumes, and which didn't seem to fit into what I had been taught about God and his Word.
 I was troubled by stories, like the soap opera account of the sexual misadventures of Judah and his offspring (Genesis 38) and the raped and murdered concubine of the Levite (Judges 19), that seemed completely amoral.
 I also read just about any and everything I came across.
 My compulsive reading exposed me to a wide range of ideas, not all of which could be made to neatly fit within the SDA paradigm.